automl/DEHB/README.md

     If set to `>1` then a Dask Client is initialized with as many workers as `n_workers`. \
     This parameter is ignored if `client` is not None.
 * Setting `client` during instantiation \
-    When `None` (default), the a Dask client is created using `n_workers` specified. \
+    When `None` (default), a Dask client is created using `n_workers` specified. \
-    Else, any custom configured Dask Client can be created and passed as the `client` argument to DEHB.
+    Else, any custom-configured Dask Client can be created and passed as the `client` argument to DEHB.

 #### Using GPUs in a parallel run

-Certain target function evaluations (especially for Deep Learning) requires computations to be carried out on GPUs.
-The GPU devices are often ordered by device ID and if not configured, all spawned worker processes access these devices in the same order and can either run out of memory, or not exhibit parallelism.
+Certain target function evaluations (especially for Deep Learning) require computations to be carried out on GPUs.
+The GPU devices are often ordered by device ID and if not configured, all spawned worker processes access these devices in the same order and can either run out of memory or not exhibit parallelism.

 For `n_workers>1` and when running on a single node (or local), the `single_node_with_gpus` can be